 Hence, the actual conversation shouldn’t be between chinos and khaki pants — it should ideally be between khaki pants, chinos, and slacks.
 Or rather chino shorts and khakis pants vs chino pants and khaki pants.

 Khakis and chinos can be styled in multiple ways; thanks to their inherent versatility and structure.
 It’s a style staple that is included in a men’s capsule wardrobe without any second thought.

 Look preppy in sage chinos paired with a grey v-neck shirt.
 Put on a shearling leather jacket or even a sports coat in brown with matching boots.

 Tip: Wear grey-colored socks and black sunnies to bring the whole look together.

 A hippie look; blue khakis paired with a black turtleneck, denim jacket, and an aviator bomber jacket on top.
 Follow a blue theme overall but break it with the footwear.
 Go for heeled suede boots and yellow sunnies.

 Note: This look is essentially made for winters but it’s trending big time off late; live in incognito mode.
 You can wear a sweater or blouson jacket instead of a denim jacket.

 Tip: If you’re going out and need to carry something, use a suede duffle bag.

 Chinos With Trench Coat

 A look that is stylish and comfortable all at the same time.
-Choose black chinos with matching trench coats and ankle boots.
+Choose black chinos with matching woolen or leather trench coat and ankle boots.
 Add light to the overall dark theme with a beige or white turtleneck.
 To replicate this look with other coats, you can; by using a peacoat or an overcoat.